Skip to main content

 Author your queries

 Queries are plain functions that return a ReadBatch or WriteBatch.
-To turn them into a stored bundle, declare their parameters with defineParams, wrap them with registerRead / registerWrite, and bundle them with defineQueries.
+To bundle them, declare their parameters with defineParams, wrap them with registerRead / registerWrite, and collect them with defineQueries.
 The bundle’s generate(path) method writes the same queries.json shape that the Rust generate_to_path emits.

 src/queries.ts